SCPR/secretary-rails/README.md

 databases by running `bundle exec rake test:setup`.
 This will create the databases you need.
 You should only need to run this once.

+If you get a message like `FATAL:  database "combustion_test" does not exist` when running `rake test:setup`, it's okay (you can ignore it).
+The database gets created anyways.

 Secretary uses the [`appraisals`](https://rubygems.org/gems/appraisals) gem to run its tests across different versions of Rails.